List of St. Louis–New Orleans Stars seasons

 This list of St. Louis–New Orleans Stars seasons compiles games played by the St. Louis–New Orleans Stars.
-Seasons in which the Stars or ABCs were league members (or an associate team), only games that counted in official league standings are included.
-Seasons in which they had no league membership and played an independent/barnstorming schedule include games against primarily major-league-caliber teams.
+For seasons when the Stars or ABCs were league members or an associate team), only games that counted in official league standings are included.
+Seasons when they had no league membership and played an independent or barnstorming schedule include games against primarily major-league-caliber teams.

-Contemporary coverage of games and won-loss standings was spotty and inconsistent.
-On-going research continuously discovers unreported or misreported games, while some games are probably lost forever.
+Contemporary coverage of games and standings was spotty and inconsistent.
+Ongoing research continuously discovers unreported or misreported games, while some games are probably lost forever.
 Therefore, Negro league seasonal finishes will likely remain incomplete and subjective.